Fire Station No. 1 (Los Angeles, California)

 Los Angeles Fire Department Station No. 1 was built in 1941.
-The Streamline Moderne station located at 2230 Pasadena Avenue replaced an older station, 3 blocks west of its current location.
+The Streamline Moderne station located at 2230 Pasadena Avenue, Lincoln Heights, Los Angeles, replaced an older station, 3 blocks west of its current location.
 Built in 1887, the original station was the city of Los Angeles' first professional, full-time fire station.
 The former station's plot of land at Pasadena Ave & North Avenue 19 now houses the LAFD's supply and maintenance yard.

 Built under the auspices of the Works Progress Administration, the new 6,534 sq ft station was built at a cost of $65,000.00 USD, with the city of Los Angeles responsible for $29,000.00 USD.
 P. K. Schabarum and Charles O. Brittain of the Los Angeles City Department of Construction were responsible for the station's design.

 When the new station opened on March 6, 1941, the two-story, reinforced concrete structure housed Engine Company No. 1 and Truck Company No. 1, as well as serving as the headquarters for Battalion Chief 2.

 The station was listed as Los Angeles Historic-Cultural Monument #156 on July 7, 1976.